xHascox/RoPINN/README.md

 # RoPINN (NeurIPS 2024)

-RoPINN: Region Optimized Physics-Informed Neural Networks [PDF][https://arxiv.org/abs/2405.14369]
+RoPINN: Region Optimized Physics-Informed Neural Networks.
+See [Paper](https://arxiv.org/abs/2405.14369).

 This paper proposes and theoretically studies a new training paradigm of PINNs as **region optimization** and presents [RoPINN](https://arxiv.org/abs/2405.14369) as a parctical algorithm,  which can bring the following benefits: